Previous | Next | Contents

 - While you are working on the project, choose the View > 3D View > Rendering Quality > Without Lights & Shadows mode in the main menu.

-Note that you can edit your project at lower quality and then set up high quality to export pictures or movies.
+Note that you can edit your project at lower quality and then set up high quality to export pictures or videos.

 While you are editing your project, keep in mind the following: